irmen/prog8/docs/source/programming.rst

     Whitespace and indentation in the source code are arbitrary and can be mixed tabs or spaces.
     A module file can *import* other modules, including *library modules*.
     It should be saved in UTF-8 encoding.
+    Line endings are significant because *only one* declaration, statement or other instruction can occur on every line.
+    Other whitespace and line indentation is arbitrary and ignored by the compiler.
+    You can use tabs or spaces as you wish.

 Comments
     Everything on the line after a semicolon ``;`` is a comment and is ignored by the compiler.